barriosjorge/gmt_docs/src/getting-started.rst

    sudo dd bs=4M if=standalone.iso of=/dev/sdb

-3. Configure the BIOS on the industrial PC
+3. Configure the BIOS on the Industrial PC (IPC)

   3.1 Reboot the IPC

-  3.2 Enter BIOS setting using Del key
+  3.2 Enter the BIOS settings using the <Del> key

   3.3 In boot option, enable boot from USB